EchoSilo/PinPanda-AI-bookmark-organizer/README.md

 2. **Upload** the HTML file to PinPanda

+3. **Enter your OpenAI API key** in the connection settings

-3. **Watch the magic happen** as PinPanda processes and categorizes your bookmarks
+4. **Watch the magic happen** as PinPanda processes and categorizes your bookmarks

-4. **Fine-tune** your bookmark collection by dragging items between categories
+5. **Fine-tune** your bookmark collection by dragging items between categories

-5. **Export** your organized bookmarks back to an HTML file
+6. **Export** your organized bookmarks back to an HTML file

-6. **Import** the organized bookmarks back into your browser
+7. **Import** the organized bookmarks back into your browser

 ## 🛠️ Tech Stack